oprypin/crsfml/docs/api/window.md

 position is.
 Any mouse actions that are performed will return the window/screen location of the hotspot.

-*Warning:* On Unix, the pixels are mapped into a monochrome
+WARNING: On Unix, the pixels are mapped into a monochrome
 bitmap: pixels with an alpha channel to 0 are transparent, black if the RGB channel are close to zero, and white otherwise.